Frequently Asked Questions

 The Carter supports the use of images to encourage research and education.
 If you intend to use images for commercial use, publication, or any purpose other than “fair use,” you must receive prior written permission.
 Please contact us to request images and learn more about fees.

-Library collections are available to all museum visitors during weekly public hours and at other times by appointment.
+Library collections are available to all Museum visitors during weekly public hours and at other times by appointment.
 Viewing archival materials and works of art is available by appointment only.
 See Research at the Carter for details and a research request form.

 In general, objects should have basic protection from excess exposure to light, fluctuations in temperature and humidity, insect pests, and careless handling.
 Conservation Online maintains links to numerous websites providing information about caring for art and artifact collections.
 To find a conservator, The American Institute for Conservation of Historic & Artistic Works provides guidelines for selecting one and offers referrals.
-The museum does not provide such services to the public.
+The Carter does not provide such services to the public.

-The museum and its staff do not appraise, evaluate, or authenticate works of art for the public.
+The Museum and its staff do not appraise, evaluate, or authenticate works of art for the public.
 We suggest that you consult a reputable art dealer, appraiser, or auction house.
 Don’t know who else to ask?
 The Appraisers Association of America and the American Society of Appraisers are both good resources to get started.

 - Albert Bierstadt, Sunrise, Yosemite Valley